Mushrooms in Terrariums: What Are They There Spore?

 Or, just bear in mind that most mushrooms will only last a matter of weeks at most before they decay.

-If you want to stop them showing up altogether, that’s a much more difficult task.
+If you want to stop them from showing up altogether, there are some steps you can take.

-• Remove contaminated hardscape and refresh the substrate.
+- Remove the contaminated hardscape and refresh the substrate.

-So, there’s not much point in waging war against the fungi kingdom – you won’t win.
+So, there’s not much point in waging all-out war against the fungi kingdom – but you can manage it to some extent.

 So, What Is a Mushroom Terrarium?

-Yes mushroom terrariums are a thing, but they’re often very different to a plant terrarium.
+Yes, mushroom terrariums are a thing, but they’re often very different from plant terrariums.

 For me at least, the term “mushroom terrarium” would suggest a lovely natural woodland environment where mushrooms can flourish year-round.